tewtham/dactyl-typesafe/teensy3/README.md

   ![render](diagram.jpg)
   Note that depending on how you wire this together, you will probably need to touchup this [mapping from matrix to layout](layout.cpp#L48-L56)
 - the thumb clusters are row 5

-# NOTE
-I will probably be *very* slow to respond to any issues around this software, so if you need support and good documentation I would suggest picking some more popular firmware like [qmk](https://github.com/qmk/qmk_firmware)